illinois-impact/gpu-algorithms-labs/README.md

 [Linux and Darwin rai binaries](https://drive.google.com/drive/folders/1Pp84x3So9OEHUwRHQVZcRP441wRsO-UV)

+In the documentation below, we refer to rai as the rai binary.
+Either rename your binary to rai or substitute the downloaded name when executing.
+When executing, you will need to include the full path to rai or add rai's location to your $PATH.

+Finally, the downloaded file will not have execute privileges.
+Use the 'chmod ugo+x' command to make the file executable.

 You should have received a `.rai_profile` file by email.
 Put that file in `~/.rai_profile` (Linux/macOS) or `%HOME%/.rai_profile` (Windows).
 Your `.rai_profile` should look something like this (indented with tabs!)